Nathan-Omenge/Data_mining_and_warehousing/olap_operations/README.md

 # OLAP Operations Demo
-This project demonstrates various Online Analytical Processing (OLAP) operations using Python, pandas, and SQLite.
+This assignment demonstrates various Online Analytical Processing (OLAP) operations using Python, pandas, and SQLite.
 It showcases the three main types of OLAP architectures: ROLAP, MOLAP, and HOLAP, along with common OLAP operations like slice, dice, drill-down, and roll-up.

 ## Overview
 The notebook provides hands-on examples of: